Upgrading to 3.12

 Versions to upgrade from

-Before upgrading to 3.10, your deployment should be running one of:
+Before upgrading to 3.12, your deployment should be running 3.10.1 (or later)

 Installation from tarball

 You will need to install from our packaged tarball.
-We provide a full list of libraries that Debian requires, but we aren't able to test all platforms: you may find you need to install additional or different libraries to support v3.8.
+We provide a full list of libraries that Debian requires, but we aren't able to test all platforms: you may find you need to install additional or different libraries to support 3.12.

 JMAP/CalDAV changes